Dicridon/canoe/README.md

 # Canoe
 If you are a C/C++ programmer, writing `Makefile`, `CMakeLists.txt` or `SConstruct` may have been a pain for you.
 Even though `cmake` and `scons` are more human-friendly than legacy `make`, writing building scripts is still a mental torture because we simply forget all the syntaxes once the scripts are finished.

 Such mental torture drives me to write `canoe`, a C/C++ project management tool inspired by `cargo` for Rust.
-Rustaceans simple type `cargo new`, `cargo build` and `cargo run` to create, build and run a Rust project.
+Rustaceans simply type `cargo new`, `cargo build` and `cargo run` to create, build and run a Rust project.
 Now C/C++ programmers may type `canoe new`, `canoe build` and `canoe run` to create, build and run a C/C++ project without any scripting!
 Moreover, `canoe make` generates a `Makefile` for you for compatibility with legacy projects and machines!

 # Functionality and limitations
-- Building the whole project without forcing users to write building scripts
+- Building the whole project without forcing users to write any building scripts
 - Automatically analyze which files should be recompiled
-- Capable to interact with `make` based C/C++ projects
+- Capable to interact with `make`-based C/C++ projects
 - Conventions over file naming should be followed
 - Unlike `make`, which is a universal building tool, `canoe` is specialized for C/C++.
 # Prerequisite
-Ruby 2.7.1 or above
+To use beginless and endless range, `canoe` needs Ruby 2.7.1 or above

 # Installation
 `gem intall canoe` to enjoy it!